Fine and Applied Arts:

 Social Sciences:

-Topics in social sciences fields are varied but they share in common the goal of understanding people and the institutions that people have created. if you want to understand yourself, your community, or the wide world a little better we have something for you in Social Sciences courses.
+Topics in social science fields are varied, but they share a common goal.
+Understanding people and the institutions that people have created.
+These classes help you understand yourself, your community, or the wider world a little better.

 Anthropology:

-studies what makes us human.
-Anthropologists specialize and work in fields as varied as forensics, genetics, cultural resource management, museums, non-profits, and education.
+Studies what makes us human.
+Anthropologists specialize in and work in a variety of fields.
+These include forensics, genetics, cultural resource management, museums, non-profits, and education.

 Criminal Justice: